 What inflation rate is used for pensions?

 Your personal or workplace pension pot will grow (or possibly shrink) in line with how much money you put into or take out of it, any investment choices you make and the performance of the markets.
 There’s no fixed rate for that.
 But on average, pension funds grew by 7.3% from 2015 to 2021.
 The average inflation figure for the same period was 1.5%, so pension funds outperformed inflation during those years.
-In May 2022 UK inflation hit 9%, outstripping both historic pension fund and current State Pension growth.
+In 2022 UK inflation peaked at 11.1%.
+It’s currently 7.8%, which still outstrips historic pension fund growth.

 That helps us answer the question: “Do pensions rise with inflation?”
 Historically, yes they did.
-But they might not keep up with it in future.
+But just now they don’t always keep up with it.
 That makes it even more important to keep an eye on your pension pot.
 Check it regularly to make sure it’s growing in line with your expectations.
 You might need to change how it’s invested or up your contributions.
 If you’re not sure how much to save, our Retirement Income Calculator can help.
 It will help you explore how much income you can get with different pension pot amounts and retirement ages.

 It might be time to check how your savings are doing against inflation.
 If you find that they aren’t keeping up, and maybe even losing value, think about following our three tips above.
 And if you decide you’d like to invest in a stocks and shares ISA, you can visit: